Netcentric/maven-ext-repos-from-env/README.md

 # Maven Extension: Repos from System Env

 This Maven extension allows to add additional remote repositories to the Maven execution by solely using OS level system environment variables (without touching `settings.xml` nor `pom.xml`).
+Furthermore it allows to place certain artifacts directly under `.mvn/repository` (see details in [below](#using-file-repositories)).

 While most of the time setting the remote repositories in the `settings.xml` (and potentially also in `pom.xml`) is the recommended approach, for cases where the `settings.xml` is not under the development team's control it can be useful to configure this extension.

-In case the relevant environment variables are not set, this extension has no effect.
+In case the relevant environment variables are not set this extension has no effect (apart from the implicit file repo `.mvn/repository` if it exists).
 This allows to

 * Minimise the changes in the regular project setup (only the extension has to be added, all mirrors, repositories from `settings.xml` may remain active for local developers or CI servers)
 * For constraint build environments (without full control over the `settings.xml` file), the environment variables can be set and for this case the repositories/credentials automatically become active